If you’ve noticed life as a consumer has changed over the past decade, the transformation can be traced to one word: convenience.

 It’s no surprise that Gen Z and Millennial students who make up the majority of university communities expect convenience; their phone is an always available source for just about anything they need.
 From summoning an Uber to ordering dim sum, students’ transportation, food, friends, and entertainment are a thumb click away.

-However, the way students have traditionally obtained course materials offers little convenience.
-While shopping at the campus bookstore may seem easy, it may not be if the students haven’t moved onto campus yet, live off-campus or commute.
+However, the way students have traditionally obtained course materials may not be as convenient if the students haven’t moved onto campus yet, live off-campus, or commute.
 Add to that, the already busy schedules of students and restricted hours of the store, and what ends up happening is that students wait until the last minute or even after classes have begun to focus on obtaining their textbooks and materials.

 If a student shops outside the campus bookstore and buys from a non-university sanctioned online retailer like Amazon or Chegg, they do receive a 24/7 shopping experience—but that convenience diminishes when they need to find the right course materials.
 Ordering from online retailers forces students to double or triple check if they’re getting the proper edition or correct version of textbooks; and invariably, when mistakes happen, it results in lost time and money.